 What is PULSE?

 The PULSE Volunteer Partnership is GSK’s skills-based volunteering initiative.
 Through PULSE, motivated employees are matched to a non-profit organisation for three to six months full-time, contributing their skills to solve healthcare challenges at home and abroad.
 When PULSE volunteers return to GSK, they act as catalysts to change the company for the better.

 Since GSK launched PULSE, there has been significant growth in the programme’s strategy and portfolio on several parameters, including:

 - Social Impact : In our pioneering year, we worked with 29 non profit partners donating approx. £1.1Mn worth of skilled services.
-Since then we have worked with 127 non profit partners and donated approx. £27Mn worth of skilled services.
+Since then we have worked with 127 non profit partners and donated approx. £29Mn worth of skilled services.

-- Business Impact: 90% of volunteers say they are doing something differently back at GSK as a result of their PULSE experience.
-97% of GSK line managers of PULSE volunteers feel sure that PULSE was a development opportunity for their employee.
+- Business Impact: 92% of volunteers say they have acquired, improved or developed new skills as a result of their PULSE experience.
+90% of GSK line managers of PULSE volunteers feel sure that PULSE was a development opportunity for their employee.